 Exams for Licensure

 The BBS has adopted the National Clinical Mental Health Counselor Examination (NCMHCE), to be administered by the NBCC, as the licensure exam for California LPCCs.
-A California LPCC Law and Ethics Exam, which will be administered by the BBS, is also be required for licensure.
-Candidates for licensure will be approved to take these exams, when their education and supervision have been accepted by the BBS.
+A California LPCC Law and Ethics Exam, which will be administered by the BBS, is also required for licensure.
+Candidates must receive approval from the BBS before taking either exam.

 Additional information and sample questions are included in the Candidate Handbook.
 Click here for the Candidate Handbook for the NCMHCE

 The California LPCC Law and Ethics (jurisprudence) Exam